 Learners should treat CCT property and/or facilities with respect and not use them when they are not authorised to do so.
 This includes all property and/or facilities being used by or under the control of the College.
 1.16 When learners report for a class, laboratory, workshop session or if they seek to use any other CCT facility, the College staff member in charge has the right to exclude a learner, under Health and Safety legislation, if in their opinion, the learner appears to be under the influence of alcohol, drugs, or other substances.
 If the learner disputes this opinion, the learner must report immediately to the Main Office.
-1.17 This Code applies: Faculty to learners on campus to learners on work experience where that is part of their programme of study to learners on work experience where that is part of their programme of study to learners on exchange programmes in other institutions to learners on off-campus assignments which are part of their programme of study to learners undertaking a programme of study with CCT in an off-campus location • to acts or omissions of learners when they are representing CCT, or at any Club or Society, which would violate this Code if done in the College.
-2. Breaches of Code of General Conduct Learners 2.1 An act or omission by a learner which: adversely affects the rights of any other member of the College, and / or, which discrepts the orderly and responsible conduct of any College activity. which disrupts the orderly and responsible conduct of any College activity, or which violates any CCT regulation or this Code, is a breach of the Code of Discipline.
-2.2 Any alleged incident of unlawful behaviour may immediately be referred to the Gárda Siochána.
+1.17 This Code applies: To learners on campus To learners on work experience where that is part of their programme of study To learners on exchange programmes in other institutions To learners on off-campus assignments which are part of their programme of study To learners undertaking a programme of study with CCT in an off-campus location To acts or omissions of learners when they are representing CCT, or at any Club or Society, which would violate this Code if done in the College.
+Faculty 2.
+Breaches of Code of General Conduct 2.1 An act or omission by a learner which: Adversely affects the rights of any other member of the College, and / or, Which disrupts the orderly and responsible conduct of any College activity, or Which violates any CCT regulation or this Code, Is a breach of the Code of Discipline.
+Learners 2.2 Any alleged incident of unlawful behaviour may immediately be referred to the Gárda Siochána.
 In that event, internal proceedings under this Code will be adjourned pending the decision on whether proceedings would issue.
 However, CCT reserves the right to suspend a learner pending the outcome of legal proceedings or until such a time as internal disciplinary proceedings are concluded.
 This is a without prejudice action.
 3. General Misconduct Process The following sub-sections describe the process which takes place when a complainant suspects that a learner has committed an act of general misconduct, under the three main categories of general misconduct, as defined in the Definitions and Principles section below.
 Procedures and Process - Investigation of the complaint.